Learning Rate Curriculum: Experiments

-{\bf Image classification.} In Table~\ref{tab_vision}, we present the image classification results on CIFAR-10, CIFAR-100 and Tiny ImageNet.
-On the one hand, there are two scenarios (ResNet-18 on CIFAR-100 and CvT-13 on CIFAR-100) in which CBS provides the largest improvements over the conventional regime, surpassing LeRaC in the respective cases.
-On the other hand, there are seven scenarios where CBS degrades the accuracy with respect to the standard training regime.
-This shows that the improvements attained by CBS are inconsistent across models and datasets.
-Unlike CBS, our strategy surpasses the baseline regime in all twelve cases, thus being more consistent.
-In four of these cases, the accuracy gains of LeRaC are higher than $1\%$.
-Moreover, LeRaC outperforms CBS in ten out of twelve cases.
+{\bf Image classification.} In Table~\ref{tab_vision}, we present the image classification results on CIFAR-10, CIFAR-100, Tiny ImageNet, ImageNet and Food-101.
+Since CvT-13 is pre-trained on ImageNet, it does not make sense to fine-tune it on ImageNet.
+Thus, the respective results are not reported.
+On the one hand, there are two scenarios (ResNet-18 on CIFAR-100, and CvT-13 on CIFAR-100) in which CBS provides the largest improvements over the conventional regime, surpassing LeRaC in the respective cases.
+On the other hand, there are more than 10 scenarios where CBS degrades the accuracy with respect to the standard training regime.
+This shows that the improvements attained by CBS are inconsistent across models and data sets.
+Unlike CBS, our strategy surpasses the baseline regime in all 19 cases, thus being more consistent.
+In 8 of these cases, the accuracy gains of LeRaC are higher than $1\%$.
+Moreover, LeRaC outperforms CBS in 17 out of 19 cases.
 We thus consider that LeRaC can be regarded as a better choice than CBS, bringing consistent performance gains.

+{\bf Multi-task learning.} In Table~\ref{tab_multitask}, we include the multi-task learning results on the UTKFace data set \citep{Zhang-CVPR-2017}.
+We evaluate the multi-task ResNet-18 and CvT-13$_{\mbox{ {pre-trained}}}$ models under various training regimes, reporting the accuracy rates for gender prediction, and the mean absolute errors for age estimation, respectively.
+LeRaC achieves the best scores in each and every case, surpassing the other training regimes in the multi-task learning setup.
+Moreover, its results are statistically better with respect to both competing regimes.
+In contrast, the CBS regime remains in the statistical margin of the conventional regime for the pre-trained CvT-13 network.

+{\bf Object detection.} In Table~\ref{tab_obj_detection}, we include the object detection results of YOLOv5 \citep{Jocher-zenodo-2022} based on different training regimes on PASCAL VOC 2007+2012 \citep{Everingham-IJCV-2010}.
+LeRaC exhibits a superior mAP score, significantly surpassing the other training regimes.
+In contrast, CBS leads to suboptimal performance, hinting towards the inconsistency of CBS across different evaluation scenarios.

-{\bf Text classification.} In Table~\ref{tab_text}, we report the text classification results on BoolQ, RTE and QNLI.
-Here, there are only two cases (BERT on QNLI and LSTM on RTE) where CBS leads to performance drops compared to the conventional training regime.
+{\bf Text classification.} In Table~\ref{tab_text} (left side), we report the text classification results on BoolQ, RTE and QNLI.
+Here, there are two cases (BERT on QNLI and LSTM on RTE) where CBS leads to performance drops compared with the conventional training regime.
 In all other cases, the improvements of CBS are below $0.6\%$.
-Just as in the image classification experiments, LeRaC brings accuracy gains for each and every model and dataset.
+Just as in the image classification experiments, LeRaC brings accuracy gains for each and every model and data set.
 In four out of six scenarios, the accuracy gains yielded by LeRaC are higher than $1.3\%$.
-Once again, LeRaC proves to be the best and most consistent regime, generally outperforming CBS by significant margins.
+Once again, LeRaC proves to be the most consistent regime, generally surpassing CBS by significant margins.